MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 ---
 # required metadata

-title: Central reporting for Azure Information Protection
+title: Analytics and central reporting for Azure Information Protection (AIP)
-description: How to use central reporting to track adoption of your Azure Information Protection labels and identify files that contain sensitive information
+description: Learn how to use Azure Information Protection (AIP) analytics and central reporting to track label usage and to identify files that contain sensitive information.
 author: batamig
 ms.author: bagol
 ms.date: 02/18/2021